jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - if enemy has tower then allow l3 unit - done
   - l3 unit target towers priority - done
   - l1 and l2 units avoid tower protected squares
+  - enemy towers and their controlled squares should not be considered for l1 and l2 units' paths

 - tower building

 - refactor anything that uses a point to use a point

+- prioritize taking mines

 # observations